Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

 2019 - Present
 :   **[Strateos] - Director of Infrastructure**

-	Facilitate designing, developing, implementing and operating the robotic drug discovery labs of the future.
+	Designing, developing, implementing and operating the robotic cloud drug discovery labs of the future.

     * Actively worked with Product to strategically develop the Eng.Org's infrastructure roadmap to meet future growth targets
+       * One facility to four facilities across two continents
+    * Revamped legacy build systems:
+       * Decreased build times by 13x and drastically increased the org's feature velocity
+    * Bootstrapped a multi-account AWS configuration from scratch with full infrastructure-as-code (terraform)
+       * Seemlessly assimulated legacy pre-merger AWS accounts, and transferred workloads between accounts and regions
-    * Lead multi-diplinary teams in converting legacy monolithic CI system(s) to a modern cloud native elastic CI/CD system
+    * Lead multi-diplinary teams in converting legacy monolithic CI system(s) to a modern cloud native elastic CI system
+       * Modern elastic Jenkins backed by full configuration-as-ccode and GitOps methodologies
     * Lead an SRE team in shifting manual legacy bare metal deployments to fully automated CI/CD deployments to Kubernetes
+       * Self-service and self-healing HA multi-cluster ArgoCD deployment
+    * Implemented, maintained and operated a cloud native observability platform comprised of: Prometheus, grafana, alertmanager, sumologic and pagerduty
+    * Implemented SSO via Okta for all mission-critical systems - from baremetal auth to internal apps to AWS to Eat Club
-    * Desgined and implemented a global transit system
+    * Desgined and implemented a global transit system, by utilizing AWS transit gateways to:
-       * foo
+       * Dynamically reconfigure the global network multi-region multi-cluster kubernetes footprint with local facilities via BGP peering
+       * Provide a secure intranet for employees across the country, in Singapore, France and contractors in India
-    * Provided mentorship and training across the teams with respect to: evolutionary architecture, networking and infrastructure
+    * Provided mentorship and training across the teams with respect to: architecture, CI/CD, infrastructure and networking

 2015 - Present
 :    **[Flux Foundation] - Lead technologist**